barnitarc/Kafka-Cassandra-Integration-Using-PySpark/README.md

 ## Check Cassandra Table data

 After running the application, check if the data is getting loaded in cqlsh table.

 ![check table data](https://github.com/barnitarc/Kafka-Cassandra-Integration-Using-PySpark/blob/main/images/data-in-cassandra-table.png)

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ---

----

-Feel free to explore, modify, and enhance this project to suit your needs.
-If you encounter any issues or have questions, please open an issue in the repository.
+### Keep Contributing!
+Feel free to continue working on this project if you'd like to enhance it further!
+Whether it's adding new features, improving performance, fixing bugs, or simply experimenting with new ideas, your contributions are always welcome.
+If you have any suggestions or improvements, please fork the repository, make your changes, and submit a pull request.

+Happy coding and thanks for being part of this project!